mamadmr/Mano-MicroProgram-Simulator/README.md

 # Mano-MicroProgram-Simulator
-An assembler and hardware simulator with debuger for the Mano MicroProgram Computer, a 16 bit.
+An assembler and hardware simulator with debuger for the Mano MicroProgram Computer,  16 bits.